gramener/gramex/docs/handlers.rst

     url:
       root-app:                         # A unique name for this handler
         pattern: /(.*)                  # All URLs beginning with /
-        handler: gramex.handlers.DirectoryHandler   # Handler used
+        handler: gramex.handlers.FileHandler        # Handler used
         kwargs:                                     # Options to the handler
             path: .                                 #   path is current dir
             default_filename: index.html            #   default filename

-See :class:`gramex.handlers.DirectoryHandler` for details.
+See :class:`gramex.handlers.FileHandler` for details.

 .. _BadgerFish: http://www.sklar.com/badgerfish/